Custom Data Source

 This way, you can power a simple widget or report showing just the totals, without loading unnecessary details.

-How to Create a Custom Data Source
+Create first custom Data Source

-• In the Data Source table, add a new row.
+- In the Data Source table, add a new row.

-• In the definition form:
+- In the definition form:

 Select a table.